gnouvj/Data-Fetcher/README.md

 # Generic Data Fetcher

+## 🏆🏆🏆 USF Senior Team Capstone Project - Best Project - CS Night 2021. 🏆🏆🏆

+🤝 Built in collaboration with **Josh, Geo, Ramneet** and **Mario Lim**. 🤝

+---
-This application downloads a file given a URL to local disk, converts it into a CSV-formatted UTF-8 encoded file, and uploads it to a cloud storage service of choice.
+Downloads a file given a URL to local disk, converts it into a CSV-formatted UTF-8 encoded file, and uploads it to a cloud storage service of choice.

 Currently supported file types:
 1. Text File